karrika/Otaku-flash/README.md

 powerbank to power on the console when the cart has power but the console has not.

+The new Atari 2600+ works with the cart without any powerbank startup tricks.

 The scripts starting with 'slow' create images where the data is fetched from the flash.
 The maximum speed for this is 291MHz and it is too slow for a real Atari 7800 console.
 But it works just fine for the Atari 2600+.